albin-johansson/wanderer/README.md

 # Wanderer [![version](https://img.shields.io/badge/version-0.1.0-blue.svg)](https://semver.org)

-An exploration based 2D game written in C++.
+An exploration based 2D game that is currently in development.

 ## Installation
 Wanderer is developed and compiled for Windows, so if you want to run the game on another OS, you'll